hevprog/DBMS_final/announcements/TASK distribution.md

 ## Front-end:
-Establish a well defined and appealing page with fonts, images and layouting, considering (IMPORTANT: Responsiveness to diffenrent devices and Apply basic stylying with CSS)
+Establish a well defined and appealing page with fonts, images and layouting, considering (IMPORTANT: Responsiveness to different devices and Apply basic stylying with CSS)

 1.)
 John Raymark Binghoy